MUSIC DIRECTOR DENIS MASTROMONACO

-A graduate of the University of Toronto, Maestro Mastromonaco obtained a Master of Music Degree in Orchestral Conducting from the State University of New York, attaining summa cum laude honours.
-With extensive international training, he also holds diplomas in conducting from the Wiener Konservatorium, the Salzburg Mozarteum and the Accademia Musicale Chigiana in Siena, Italy.
-His work with distinguished conductors and orchestras include Salvador mas Conde, Jorma Panula, Gustav Meier, Hans Zender, Lothar Zagrosek, the Vancouver Symphony, Cleveland Institute of Music Orchestra, Windsor Symphony, Thunder Bay Symphony and the Vidin State Philharmonic, Bulgaria.
+A graduate of the University of Toronto, Maestro Mastromonaco went on to obtain a Master of Music Degree in Orchestral Conducting from the State University of New York, attaining summa cum laude honours.
+With extensive international training, he also holds diplomas in conducting from the Wiener Konservatorium, the Salzburg Mozarteum and from the Accademia Musicale Chigiana in Siena, Italy.
+His work with distinguished conductors and orchestras include Salvador mas Conde, Jorma Panula, Gustav Meier, Hans Zender, Lothar Zagrosek, the Vancouver Symphony, Cleveland Institute of Music Orchestra, the National Academy Orchestra, Windsor Symphony, Thunder Bay Symphony and the Vidin State Philharmonic.

-As an advocate for music in the community, Maestro Mastromonaco has been Music Director for numerous ensembles and has taught, adjudicated and served as clinician for schools, arts festivals and competitions all while promoting the importance of music in local communities.
-He has been the recipient of several prestigious awards, including the Emme Contestabile Prize in Orchestral Conducting from Accademia Musicale Chigiana, the City of Vaughan 2005 Outstanding Citizen Award and in 2013 the Ontario Service Medal for contribution to the arts.
+As an advocate for music in the community, Maestro Mastromonaco has taught, adjudicated and served as clinician for schools, arts festivals and competitions all while promoting the importance of music in local communities.
+He has been the recipient of prestigious awards including the Emme Contestabile Prize in Orchestral Conducting from Accademia Musicale Chigiana, the City of Vaughan Outstanding Citizen Award and the Ontario Service Medal for contribution to the arts.